 NOTE 3: It is up to UE implementation whether the compliance check for an RRCReconfiguration received as part of ConditionalReconfiguration is performed upon the reception of the message or upon CHO, CPA, CPC, and subsequent CPAC execution (when the message is required to be applied).

 NOTE 4: It is up to UE implementation whether the compliance check for an RRCReconfiguration message received as part of an LTM-Config IE is performed upon the reception of the message or during an LTM cell switch procedure (when the message is required to be applied).

+NOTE 5: If the UE supports MUSIM temporary capability restriction, the UE does not apply above failure handling in case the UE is unable to apply part of the configuration included in RRCReconfiguration message due to UE temporary capability restriction for MUSIM operation.
+It is up to UE implementation how to apply the configuration in RRCReconfiguration message.